OpenVPN/openvpn3-linux/docs/man/openvpn3-config-show.1.rst

 OPTIONS
 =======

--h, --help               Print  usage and help details to the terminal -o D-BUS_PATH, --path D-BUS_PATH    D-Bus configuration path to the
+-h, --help              Print  usage and help details to the terminal

+-o DBUS-PATH, --path DBUS-PATH
+                        D-Bus configuration path to the
                         configuration to show.
 This can be found in ``openvpn3 configs-list``.

+--config-path DBUS-PATH
+                        Alias for ``--path``.

+-c CONFIG-NAME, --config CONFIG-NAME
+                        Can be used instead of ``--path`` where the configuration profile name is given instead.
+Available configuration names can be found via
+                        ``openvpn3 configs-list``.

 --json                  Use JSON formatting of the output instead of
                         text/plain.

 SEE ALSO